ali-vakilzadeh/Writing_Planner_Advanced/README.md

     # OR
     # npm run start
     ```
-    This will likely open Word for you with the add-in loaded.
+    This will open Word for you with the add-in loaded.
 If Word doesn't open automatically, open it manually.

 6.  **Find the Add-in:** The add-in task pane should appear automatically.
 If not, you can usually find sideloaded add-ins under the "Home" or "Insert" tab in Word (look for a button with the add-in's name or a generic "Office Add-ins" button).